skynyrd/kafka-connect-elastic-sink/README.md

 That is,

-* If data has "behaviour" field set to "insert", then connector sends index request.
+* If data has "status" field set to "insert", then connector sends index request.
-* If data has "behaviour" field set to "delete", then connector delete request.
+* If data has "status" field set to "delete", then connector delete request.

-"behaviour" flag name is configurable.
+"status" flag name is configurable.

 ### About record
 Your record must be a JSON string and these fields should be included:
 * flag : Used to get behaviour, should be `insert` or `delete`, field name `flag` is configurable by `flag.field` property. (e.g. `status` in example configuration below)
+* You can also change `insert` or `delete` values `Constants.java` file.
-* payload: To send Elastic, should contain Json data, field name `payload` is configurable by `data.array` property. (e.g. `dataList` in example configuration below).
+* payload: To send Elastic, should contain Json data, field name `dataList` is configurable by `data.array` property. (e.g. `dataList` in example configuration below).
 Payload can be array or object.
+* Your data in `dataList` must include `id` field.
+You can change id field name from `Constants.java`

 #### Example Configuration
 ```
 elastic.url=elasticsearch
 name=ElasticSinkConnector
-topics=source-topic
+topics=first_topic
 tasks.max=1
 type.name=targettype
 connector.class=com.skynyrd.kafka.ElasticSinkConnector
-elastic.transport.port=9300
-elastic.cluster.name=elasticsearch
+elastic.port=9200
 index.name=targetindex
 flag.field=status
 data.array=dataList